On primitive ideals: Category

-Next, since each $\ad\bh$-eigenspace in $A^+$ is finite-dimensional, we deduce from the equality $M=\bA^+\cdot (E\cdot B\cdot M_0)$ that each $\bh$-eigenspace in $M$ is finite-dimensional.
+Finally, since each homogeneous component of $\bar A^+$ is finite dimensional, we deduce from the equality $M= A^+\cdot (E\cdot B\cdot M_0)$ that each $\bh$-eigenspace in $M$ is finite dimensional.
 This completes the proof of \eqref{item}(2).
-The same equality clearly implies that $M$ is finitely generated over $A^+$.
+The same equality clearly implies that $M$ is finitely generated over $A^+$. \end{proof}

-To complete the proof of \eqref{item}(1) we recall, see e.g. \cite[Corollary 2.3.19]{CG}, the following well-known fact: if for {\it some} good filtration on $M$, the associated graded module $\gr M$ is finitely-generated over $\gr A^+$, then the same holds for {\it any} good filtration on $M$.
-Thus, we may prove the result for a particular good filtration on $M$ of our choice.
-To this end, observe that $M$ is, by definition, a quotient of the direct sum of finitely many copies of the $A$-module $A/A\cdot(A^-)^m$.
-We equip $A/A\cdot(A^-)^m$ with the filtration inherited from the standard filtration on $A$.
-Further, equip the direct sum with the direct sum filtration, and choose the filtration on $M$ to be the induced quotient-filtration.
-This way, we see that $\gr M$ is a quotient of the direct sum of finitely many copies of the $\gr A$-module $(\gr A)\big/(\gr A)\cdot\gr (A^-)^m$.
-Thus, we are reduced to showing that $(\gr A)\big/(\gr A)\cdot(\gr A^-)^m$ is a finitely generated $\gr A^+$-module.
-But this is clear from property $(T0')$, saying that $\gr A$ is a finitely generated $(\gr A^+)\td(\gr A^-)$-bimodule.~\end{proof}